pkucoli/NLPCC2018_GEC/README.md

 If you use the dataset, please cite this paper:

-@InProceedings{nlpcc2018,
-author="Zhao, Yuanyuan and Jiang, Nan and Sun, Weiwei and Wan, Xiaojun", editor="Zhang, Min and Ng, Vincent and Zhao, Dongyan and Li, Sujian and Zan, Hongying", title="Overview of the NLPCC 2018 Shared Task: Grammatical Error Correction", booktitle="Natural Language Processing and Chinese Computing", year="2018", publisher="Springer International Publishing", address="Cham", pages="439--445", isbn="978-3-319-99501-4"
+Yuanyuan Zhao, Nan Jiang, Weiwei Sun and Xiaojun Wan. **Overview of the NLPCC 2018 Shared Task: Grammatical Error Correction.** Natural Language Processing and Chinese Computing (NLPCC 2018).
-}